al0cam/AutoMover/README.md

 - [x] Add excluded folder support
 - [x] Add excluded file support
 - [x] Add regex support for excluded folders and files (must support language accents like ñ, á, š, đ, こ, 猫, etc.)
+- [x] Add time based execution of rule sorting
+- [x] Exposing the move files button to the left toolbar
+- [x] Exposing the move files to the commands accessible via command palette
 - [ ] Add a file like .gitignore which contains all the moving rules (i am assuming the list can grow quite big for some people)
 - [ ] Add import and export of rules
-- [ ] Add time based execution of rule sorting
-- [ ] Exposing the move files button to the left toolbar
 - [ ] Auto tagging of moved files with the destination folder name (last folder in the path)